 Unlike Stripe and Braintree, PayPal has a monthly subscription fee:

 PayPal is very capable of handling disputed charges, and they also handle instances of fraud.

 Refunds will cost you the amount owed plus a $20 refund charge.

 PayPal is, therefore, more expensive than Braintree and Stripe, but they are the best option regarding integration and worldwide clientele.

-Chargebee handles almost all of your billing needs, including subscriptions, recurring payments, billing, and analytics.
+Chargebee handles almost all of your recurring billing needs, including subscriptions, recurring payments, billing, and analytics.